6 Best Daily Planner Apps in 2026 (Tested and Compared)

 1. Daily planning workflow.
 How easily can you build a plan for your day?
 Does the app prompt you, or do you assemble everything manually?

 2. Calendar integration.
 Can you see appointments and tasks in one view?
-Does it sync reliably with your existing calendar?
+Does it sync reliably with Google Calendar or iCal without duplicating events?

 3. Scheduling and time-blocking.
 Can you assign tasks to specific times?
 Drag them around?
 See gaps in your schedule?